 The biggest hurdle for me to become a Twitch affiliate is time.
 I can’t find seven days a month to dedicate a few hours to streaming.
-But my boyfriend can!
-Since gaming is his passion, he dedicates the same amount of time to it as I dedicate to blogging.
+But that was a lot easier for my ex.
+Since gaming was his passion, he dedicated the same amount of time to it as I dedicated to blogging.
 He put in over twenty hours of streaming during his first thirty days on the platform.
 You need that type of dedication if you want to achieve affiliation.

 Putting in a lot of time can also hurt your chances of Twitch affiliation.
 Streaming for 100 hours with no viewers is going to hurt your average (remember you need 3!).
 So if you have having an off night with no viewers, it might be better to turn the stream off.

 The time of day that you stream is very important too.
 He works nights, so he could easily stream during the day while I’m at work.
 But unfortunately, most of the people who would want to watch his streams are at work/school during this time.
 You have to stream when your audience is free to watch.
 In order to meet his audience at the right time, he streams at night after I have gone to bed, which is usually around 11 pm our time.
 The great thing is that we are on the East Coast of the US, so most of the country is still awake.
 Once a week, I try to stream with him.
 When I play with him, we get online a little earlier so that our friends in the UK can stop by and hang out with us.
 Like I said, it’s important to stream when people are available to watch.